 What is Cloud VPS?

-So... just what is Liquid Web’s Cloud VPS, and what benefits does it have for your hosting environment?
+So... just what is Cloud VPS, and what benefits does it have for your hosting environment?
 Let's start with some definitions.

 What is the Cloud?

 By definition, cloud computing is the practice of using a network of remote servers hosted on the Internet to store, manage, and process data, rather than a local server or a personal computer.
+Whether you are choosing between Cloud VPS and Cloud Dedicated, the storage remains the same.
 While a local machine can be used to access the cloud, the intent is that the environment is remote thus removing the need for local resources for storage, management, and processing of data.

 What is a Virtual Private Server?